 The Fair Debt Collection Practices Act

 Harassment by debt collectors is one of the most consistent problems in our credit system.
-The Fair Debt Collection Practices Act (FDCPA), prohibits debt collectors from engaging in unfair, deceptive, or abusive practices when attempting to collect a debt, including:
+The FDCPA prohibits debt collectors from engaging in unfair, deceptive or abusive practices when attempting to collect a debt, including:

 - Debt collectors may not harass or abuse you in any form;

 - Debt collectors may not use deception or lie in an attempt to collect a debt;

 - Debt collectors may only contact you at reasonable times, between the hours of 8AM and 9PM at your local time;

 - Debt collectors may not contact you at work if you inform them that your employer disapproves of such contact;